easyweb3tools/web3-socket/README.md

 4. **Security Implementation**: Integrated JWT authentication for client connections and API key protection for HTTP endpoints
 5. **Monitoring & Metrics**: Built comprehensive logging with Winston and metrics collection compatible with Prometheus
 6. **Dashboard Development**: Created a Next.js-based monitoring dashboard for real-time system visualization
-7. **Docker Optimization**: Implemented multi-stage Docker builds with Alpine Linux for minimal container size and security
+7. **Docker Optimization**: Implemented optimized Docker builds with Ubuntu 24.04 for reliability and security

 ## Challenges we ran into